zestyxyz/beacon/README.md

-# SIG Beacon
+# Distributed Spatial Internet Graph Beacon

-This is a prototype implementation of a Spatial Internet Graph beacon.
+Adding the beacon will get your spatial web app discovered across a distributed network of spatial internet graphs.

 ## Current Functionality